 “Don’t worry about her,” Cousin Bucky whispers to you, “Aunt Jackal’s drunk…and a bitch.”

 Undaunted you continue, “I can assure everyone here, there are absolutely no tiny little colored marshmallows in the Jell-O.”

 You stand waiting for a response as your family silently gapes at you.

 The silence is finally broken by a scream from Aunt Sally, “This is lime Jell-O filled with chunks of seedless watermelon.”

 “I did do that,” you tell the family, “but what else can you expect from a bitter disappointment?”

 Cousin Bucky gives you a thumbs-up.

-Summer has been officially kicked off.
+Summer has officially kicked off.